Comment (0)

 All ingredients should be at room temperature.

-In the bowl of the mixer, add the flour mixed with dry yeast, then add eggs, milk, orange blossom water, salt and sugar.
-Knead at low speed for about 10 minutes or until the dough is smooth, stretchy and elastic.
-Start adding the butter gradually, still kneading, until it is thoroughly combined.
+In the bowl of a mixer, combine the flour and dried yeast, then add the eggs, milk, orange blossom water, salt and sugar.
+Knead on low speed for about 10 minutes, or until the dough is smooth, stretchy and elastic.
+Gradually add the butter while kneading, until fully incorporated.

-Place the brioche dough in the bowl, cover with foil and let it rise almost it grows 1/3 of its volume (about 2 – 4 hours).
-Place in the fridge until the next day.
+Place the brioche dough in a bowl, cover with cling film and leave to rise until it has increased in volume by about one-third (approximately 2 – 4 hours).
+Then place it in the fridge overnight.

-The next day, remove the brioche dough from the refrigerator and, working with cold dough, shape it into a circle with a diameter of 24 cm (or shape 10 small mini brioches).
+The next day, remove the dough from the refrigerator and, working with the cold dough, shape it into a 24 cm circle (or shape 10 small mini brioches).
 Line a baking tray with baking paper and transfer the dough onto it.
-Sprinkle lightly with flour, then cover with foil and move to a warm place until it doubles in volume (about 3 hours).
+Dust lightly with flour, cover with cling film and leave in a warm place until doubled in size (about 3 hours).

-After this time, brush one large brioche (or 10 mini ones) with beaten egg and sprinkle with pearl sugar (from the ingredients listed below).
-Bake the brioche at 180°C for about 18 – 25 minutes or until golden brown (the brioche buns a little shorter).
-Remove from the oven and cool on a rack.
+Brush the large brioche (or the mini ones) with beaten egg and sprinkle with pearl sugar (from the ingredients listed below).
+Bake at 180°C for about 18 – 25 minutes, or until golden brown (mini brioches may bake slightly faster).
+Remove from the oven and leave to cool on a wire rack.

 Ingredients for the cream: